-One of the biggest problems a scope can experience is fluid invasion.
-If fluid gets inside the scope, it can damage fiberoptic and image bundles, causing them to get brittle and possibly break.
+The main reason why this testing is required is to protect patients from infection or other complications that can result from scope leaks.
+But beyond patient safety, if fluid gets inside the scope, it can damage fiberoptic and image bundles, causing them to get brittle and possibly break.
 Fluid can also damage video chips and cause stiffness in, or even loss of, angulation capabilities.
 These are expensive, time-consuming repairs.

 Five Steps for Leak-Testing a Scope

 Since fluid invasion is so catastrophic for your equipment, properly leak-testing your scopes after every procedure is critical.
 The process of testing a scope for leaks can be broken down into five steps:

 - Properly connecting the water cap and pressure tester

 - Flushing the channels during the pressure test